pranjalisr/voice-coding-agent/README.md

 # Voice Coding Agent

 A real-time voice-controlled coding assistant for macOS.
-Speak naturally while looking at your editor — the agent hears you, sees your screen, reads and edits your code, runs commands, and talks back.
+Speak naturally while looking at your editor; the agent hears you, sees your screen, reads and edits your code, runs commands, and talks back.

-> Say "there are red errors in this file, can you fix them?" — it takes a screenshot of your screen, reads the source file, diagnoses the issue, and applies a surgical diff.
+> Say "there are red errors in this file, can you fix them?"; it takes a screenshot of your screen, reads the source file, diagnoses the issue, and applies a surgical diff.
 Then tells you what it changed in one sentence.

 ---